-MLT 111: Urinalysis
+MLT 111: Urinalysis and Body Fluids

-This course focuses on the theory and techniques in the examination of urine and other body fluids.
-The student is introduced to the physical and chemical properties of these fluids as well as microscopic examination of sediment and the identification of cells and crystals.
-Upon completion, students should be able to perform basic urinalysis and correlate laboratory results to renal disorders and other disease states.
-This is a CORE course.
+This course focuses on the safety and quality management practices in the urinalysis and body fluids department.
+The student is introduced to physiology and pathology of the urinary system.
+The student is also introduced to the theory and practical techniques in the examination of the urine specimen, other body fluids and the identification of cells and crystals including the physical, chemical, and microscopic examinations by using manual and automated techniques.
+Upon completion, students should be able to practice the safety and quality management and perform routine urinalysis and body fluids analysis and correlate laboratory results to renal disorders and other disease states according to the standard operating procedure manual.